LTUC/amman-dotnet-401d2/Projects/FinalPitch.md

 <u>Name of Project</u>
 1. What problem or pain point does it solve?
    a.
 Keep it high level without going into too much detail.
-2. Front End Web App Purpose
-3. API Purpose
-4. 3rd party api integration? if so, what?
-5. Minimum MVP definition
+2. Why is it interesting?
+3. Minimim MVP defined.